kotcrab/vis-ui/README.md

 ```
 Path must be ended wtih File.separator

-2.Create SceneEditor, register supports and add your objects:
+2.Create SceneEditor, register accessors and add your objects:
 ```java
 bush1 = new Sprite(bushTexture);
 bush2 = new Sprite(bushTexture);